MGX: Near-Zero Overhead Memory Protection for Data-Intensive Accelerators: Evaluation

-As the DNN execution is memory intensive, the throughput of a DNN accelerator can be limited by the memory bandwidth (memory bound).
-Therefore, we first compare the memory traffic increase of the secure DNN accelerator with the existing memory protection scheme and MgX.
-The memory traffic increase is defined as the ratio between the total number of memory accesses with and without memory protection.
-We refer to the accelerator without protection as no protection (NP) and with the existing memory protection scheme as baseline protection (BP), respectively.
+\textbf{Performance --} We compare the accelerator performance for three different protection schemes: no protection (NP), today's baseline memory protection (BP), and MGX.
+The results for BP and MGX are normalized to the one with no protection.

-Figure~\ref{fig:mem_traffic} compares the memory traffic increase of the baseline protection and MgX for the DNN inference and training on different networks.
-The baseline protection introduces 29.0\% and 33.9\% more memory accesses on average for inference and training, respectively.
-The memory traffic increase of the DNN training is larger than the inference as the training process accesses more data and has more frequent cache evictions in the \VN/MAC cache.
-MgX incurs at most \textbf{1.2\%} additional memory accesses, demonstrating the advantage of MgX over the baseline protection scheme.
-The average memory traffic increase of MgX are \textbf{0.8\%} and \textbf{0.2\%} for inference and training, respectively.
-MgX has almost no increase in off-chip memory accesses because it does not require any {\versionnumbers} to be stored in off-chip memory and also uses each MAC to protect 1-KB data as feature and weight are accessed in the granularity of several KBs.
+Figure~\ref{fig:mem_traffic} compares the memory traffic increase of two DNN accelerator configurations with MGX and BP --- Cloud-MGX, Cloud-BP, Edge-MGX, Edge-BP.
+Cloud-BP and Edge-BP introduce 36.0\% and 36.3\% more memory accesses on average for inference, respectively.
+In particular, the inference of the recommendation model (i.e., DLRM) increases the memory traffic by 55\%.
+For training, the average increases in memory accesses are 37.8\% and 42.9\% for Cloud-BP and Edge-BP.
+The memory traffic increase is larger for training because the training process accesses more data and has more frequent cache evictions in the \VN/MAC cache.
+Cloud-MGX and Edge-MGX increase the memory traffic by an average of \textbf{2.4\%} and \textbf{2.4\%} for inference and \textbf{2.7\%} and \textbf{3.5\%} for training, respectively.
+The results demonstrate the advantage of the MGX, which removes VNs stored in DRAM and uses a MAC per 512-byte data block to match the accelerator's data movement granularity.

-As discussed in Section~\ref{sec:hw}, MgX has the advantage that it requires minimal hardware changes (e.g., no on-chip cache).
-However, as the baseline protection scheme needs an on-chip cache and a Merkle tree, we further explore different architectural parameters in the baseline protection scheme.
-Specifically, we choose three different cache sizes (1KB, 4KB, and 8KB) and three different depth of the Merkle tree (four, five, and six).
-Four-level, five-level, and six-level Merkle tree can cover 128MB, 1GB, and 8GB of memory, respectively.